LLM360/Reasoning360/model_filtering/README.md

 1. **Inference stage**: Runs the model to generate responses (GPU-intensive)
 2. **Reward stage**: Evaluates responses with reward functions (CPU-intensive)

-## Resource Requirements

-- 8x H200 (140GB) GPUs

 ## Example Usage

 ### Stage 1: Inference

 > [!IMPORTANT]
-> To run the model, you have to install verl and upgrade vllm to 0.8.5, please first follow the instructions in the main README.md, and then run the following command:
+> To run the model, it is recommended to install verl and upgrade vllm to 0.8.5, please first follow the instructions in the main README.md, and then run the following command:

 ```bash
 pip uninstall vllm